Daniel 8

 Daniel 8 is the eighth chapter of the Book of Daniel.
 It tells of Daniel's vision of a two-horned ram destroyed by a one-horned goat, followed by the history of the "little horn", which is Daniel's code-word for the Greek king Antiochus IV Epiphanes.

-Although set during the reign or regency of King Belshazzar (who probably died in 539 BCE), the subject of the vision is Antiochus' oppression of the Jewish people during the second century BCE: he outlawed Jewish customs such as circumcision, the Jewish monthly/Lunar calendar, dietary restrictions, and Sabbath observance, made ownership of the Torah scroll a capital offense, and built an altar to Zeus in the Temple (the "abomination of desolation").
-His program sparked a popular uprising which led to the retaking of Jerusalem and the Temple by Judas Maccabeus (164 BCE).
+Although set during the reign or regency of King Belshazzar (who probably died in 539 BCE), the subject of the vision is Antiochus's oppression of the Jewish people during the second century BCE: he outlawed Jewish traditions such as circumcision, the Three Pilgrimage Festivals, dietary law (Kashrut), and Shabbat, made ownership of a Sefer Torah a capital offense, and built an altar to Zeus in the Temple in Jerusalem (the "abomination of desolation").
+His program sparked a popular uprising that led to the retaking of Jerusalem and the Temple by Judas Maccabeus (164 BCE), an event described in 1 Maccabees.

 Summary

 In the third year of Belshazzar, king of Babylon, Daniel in a vision sees himself in Susa, which is in Elam, in modern-day western Iran.
 In his vision he sees a ram with two horns, one greater than the other; the ram charges to the west, north and south, and no other beast can stand against it.
 Daniel then sees a male goat with a single horn come from the west without touching the ground; it strikes the ram and destroys it.
 At the height of his power the goat's horn is broken and in its place four horns grow.
 One of the horns is small but grows great and prospers in everything it does, throwing stars down to the earth, stopping the daily sacrifice, destroying the sanctuary and throwing truth to the ground.
 Daniel is told the vision will be fulfilled in 2,300 evenings and mornings, when the sanctuary will be cleansed.
 The angel Gabriel appears and tells Daniel that this is a vision about the time of the end.